qgustavor/megajs-docs/docs/tutorial/uploading.md

 It allows you setting more options, some which will be explained later.
 The complete list of options are listed in the [API reference page](../api.md).

-You can use Buffers to input file content, like this:
+As cited before, you can use Node.js Buffers to input file content, like this:

 ```js
 const file = await storage.upload('hello-world.txt', Buffer.from('SGVsbG8gd29ybGQh', 'base64')).complete